Company supports veterans through various programs

-Lessard, a PPL Electric Utilities senior technology translator and the president of the PPL business resource group PPLVETS, said veterans are bonded through their service.
+Lessard, a content platform lead in PPL’s IT department and president of the PPL business resource group PPLVETS, said veterans are bonded through their service.
 They tend to share similar qualities: loyalty, leadership, strong work ethic, resiliency and adaptability.

 Those qualities are also what makes veterans attractive to PPL – a company that has earned a reputation for supporting and providing career opportunities for veterans.